How to manage Access/Contact visits in your family

-- Everybody’s health and well-being are important here as Ireland responds to the pandemic in reducing the incidence of Covid19 transmission.
+- Everybody’s health and well-being is important as Ireland responds to the pandemic by reducing the incidence of Covid19 transmission.

-- The most important thing to consider is the best interest of the child and this is particularly important if there are any health concerns as it is important and reasonable to minimise the child’s and all other family member’s exposure to the corona virus.
+- The most important thing to consider is the best interest of the child and this is particularly important if there are any health concerns as it is important and reasonable to minimise the child’s and all other family member’s exposure to Covid19.

 - Are both parents committed to social distancing and to following HSE rules in relation to prevention of the spread of virus and can both make assurances about this?

-If good communication between parents is possible then this process will be made so much easier for everyone but if not possible then help is available to help you make good decisions for your family.
+If good communication between parents is possible then this process will be made so much easier for everyone, but, if communication is not possible then help is available.
 The Family Mediation Service of the Legal Aid Board is offering free telephone mediation and conflict coaching.
 More details about this service can be found at www.legalaidboard.ie.

 As this is a very stressful time it is better if family members can come to an agreement they can live with in the short term even if it requires outside help.
 Neutral professionals can be very helpful in these situations.

 There are many ways in which parents can have quality time with their children even if you have decided it cannot be in-person during this crisis.
 Using different apps such as What’s App, Skype and Zoom, which is free to use once both parents have a smartphone.
+It is a good idea to agree specific days and times for this to happen to ensure continuity and consistency for children and parents.
 Read our tips on supporting your child when access needs to change due to Covid-19.